HectorLeeYE/CS205_AndroidApp/README.md

+# Summary of CS205 Android App (SMUBird!)
-### SMUBird! is a CS205 project for the Module CS205 Operating System Concepts With Android
-**The task was to create an Android app with either Java or Kotlin, using Android Studio Code, and to implement some form of concurrency, along with a few other additional features.**
+SMUBird! is a CS205 project for the Module CS205 Operating System Concepts With Android **The task was to create an Android app with either Java or Kotlin, using Android Studio Code, and to implement some form of concurrency, along with a few other additional features.**
+**All the code is in Branch V0.1**
+## Features
 The 5 **compulsory** features to implement include:
 | Requirement  | Explanation | Details |
 | ------------- | ------------- | -------------- |